Your Daily Pharma Scoop: Gilead, Some History; Biogen's Spinraza, MDCO New Data, REPH Action Date

 Therapy: SPINRAZA (nusinersen)

-Disease: spinal muscular atrophy (NYSE:SMA).
+Disease: spinal muscular atrophy ((NYSE:SMA)).

-News: Biogen presented new data demonstrating that "earlier initiation of treatment with SPINRAZA (nusinersen) may improve motor function outcomes in infants and children with spinal muscular atrophy ((NYSE:SMA))."
+News: Biogen presented new data demonstrating that "earlier initiation of treatment with SPINRAZA (nusinersen) may improve motor function outcomes in infants and children with spinal muscular atrophy (SMA)."
 Results continued to reinforce the favorable efficacy and safety profile of SPINRAZA.
 A new analysis from the Phase 3 ENDEAR study "showed infants with SMA who initiated treatment earlier in the disease (shorter disease duration) demonstrated greater benefit and improvement in motor function outcomes."

 Analysis: SPINRAZA, the first approved treatment for SMA, is a middle ground between Biogen’s current autoimmune focus for its products, and its pipeline focus on CNS diseases.
 I call it that perhaps in lay terms only, but SMA is an autoimmune myopathy of neurones, and therefore has relations to both physiological systems.
 I consider it a transition between the Biogen of today’s, and the one of tomorrow.
 I like that the drug has taken off quite well.

-In thesecond quarter of 2017, SPINRAZA revenues comprised $195 million in sales in the U.S. and $8 million in sales outside the U.S. .
+In the second quarter of 2017, SPINRAZA revenues comprised $195 million in sales in the U.S. and $8 million in sales outside the U.S. .
 However, I am wary of Biogen’s focus in CNS because of their over-dependence on the amyloid plaque hypothesis in Alzheimer’s disease.
 This is a pathway that has not always been successful in therapy, as I discuss in an upcoming article, and if proven wrong, could make Biogen suffer.

 FDA action date May 26 for Recro's IV meloxicam